yashLadha/postorius/src/postorius/doc/development.rst

 A lot of Postorius' code involves calls to Mailman's REST API (through the mailman.client library).
-Running these tests against a real instance of Mailman would be bad practice and slow, so ``vcrpy`` *cassettes* are used instead.
-See the `vcrpy Documentation`_ for details.
+Running these tests against a real instance of Mailman would be bad practice and slow, so ``vcrpy`` *cassettes* are used instead (see the `vcrpy Documentation`_ for details).
+These files contain pre-recorded HTTP responses.

 .. _`vcrpy Documentation`: https://github.com/kevin1024/vcrpy